jcdufour1/text_editor/README.md

 # New Text Editor

-This is a text editor, written in c.
+This is a text editor for unix-like systems, written in c.

 ## build
 ### dependencies